wetstein/NOvACC0Pi/MeetingNotes/MeetingNotes.md

  "HasGoodProngMatchPions" = kPreselPionEff && kHasTruePions  && kHasProngsFromTruePions
  ```
   , where `kPreselPionEff` is the numuCC Inclusive preselection cuts + truth level numuCC.
 Should we care about distinguishing this two types?
 I.e. when we claim "CC0Pi", does this only mean no pions escaping the nucleus?
 Can we even distinguish those?
+Might want to reconsider the pion efficiency analysis to demand GEANT4's prongs-bactracking to pions in lieu of GENIE's pions escaping the nucleus.

 ## Meeting with Matt, Matthew and Sebastian April 10th, 2018